-There are fifteen City of Fort Collins Natural Areas that permit fishing.
-Here you can learn more about fishing access and regulations.
+There are 16 City of Fort Collins Natural Areas that permit fishing.
+Here you can learn more about fishing access, species present, and regulations.

 Arapaho Bend Natural Area: Pond fishing is permitted east of Strauss Cabin Rd.
 Some river areas closed to fishing and access; no fishing from Arapaho Bend's north boundary, downstream approximately 300 yards.
 This area is posted with closure signs.
 Also, no river fishing or access to river allowed east of I-25.
 Fishing and river access are permitted west of I-25 upriver several hundred yards to the area closed by posted signs.
 Parking at the Harmony Transfer Center lot or Strauss Cabin Road parking lot.

 Butterfly Woods Natural Area: No fishing or river access, must stay on paved Poudre Trail.

 Cattail Chorus Natural Area: No pond fishing, river fishing access allowed from paved Poudre Trail.

 Cottonwood Hollow Natural Area: No fishing or river/pond access.